 Ancho chiles are dried poblano peppers.
 They are the most popular chile in Mexico and are often used in condiments.
 They have a deep, smoky flavor with a slightly sweet taste.

-If you're looking for a chile with a little less heat, the ancho chile is a great choice.
+It is a great choice if you're looking for a chile with a little less heat.
 These peppers are often used in sauces and salsas, as well as in stews and chili.
 The ancho chile pepper is also the key ingredient in traditional mole sauce.

 What Does It Taste Like?

 If you're a fan of spicy food, you've probably wondered about the difference between peppers and chiles.
-Both of these ingredients can add a flavorful kick to any recipe, but they actually come from different plants.
+These ingredients can add a flavorful kick to any recipe, but they come from different plants.

 Peppers such as green or red pepper belong to the Capsicum annuum family, while chiles are a member of the Capsicum frutescens family.
 Both plants are native to Central and South America, but they have since been cultivated all over the world.

 One key difference between peppers and chiles is the heat level.
-Peppers can range from mild to very hot, while chiles are always quite spicy.
+Peppers can range from mild to hot, while chiles are always spicy.

-If you're looking to add some spice to your meal, chile is the way to go.
+If you want to add spice to your meal, chile is the way to go.
 However, if you want a little bit of heat with a lot of flavors, pepper is a better option, you may also consider using crushed red pepper but use it sparingly.

 Is Ancho Chili Powder The Same As Chili Powder?